Auto dialer Vs Predictive dialer: What distinguishes the two?

 - Getting in touch with inactive members, donors, or customers.

-A predictive dialer is the go-to for campaigns that want to establish maximum connectivity.
-A predictive dialer works on calculations and predictions and aims at minimizing downtime of your agents’ productivity.
+A Predictive Dialer is the go-to for campaigns that want to establish maximum connectivity.
+A predictive dialer software calculates and predicts dialing time with the aim of minimizing downtime of your agents’ productivity.

 It dials multiple contacts at once, but not in a way auto dialer does.